 If you can’t get a payment plan through OkTAP, you can contact the compliance division of the tax commission to try to make other arrangements.

-Keep in mind though, that you’ll be assessed a penalty on the income tax due plus monthly interest each until you’ve paid in full.
+But keep in mind that you’ll be assessed a 5% penalty on the income tax due, plus 1.25% interest each month until you’ve paid in full.
+You can avoid the penalty if you pay at least 90% of the amount due and have a valid extension to file your return.

 If you’re expecting a tax refund, you can check the status online through the Taxpayer Access Point system or by calling the state’s automated service at 1-405-521-3160.